Amartus/oas-utils/README.md

 # oas-utils

 Utilities for working with OpenAPI (OAS) documents.
-Includes tools to remove unused schemas, remove entries from oneOf, optimize allOf composition, and convert allOf + discriminator patterns to oneOf + discriminator.
+Includes tools to remove unused schemas, remove entries from oneOf, optimize allOf composition, convert allOf + discriminator patterns to oneOf + discriminator, and clean up discriminator mappings.
 Use them as a CLI or as Redocly decorators.

 ## Definition of "unused schema"